All Episodes

 And in most instances, when there's a tie, that means that's a huge advantage for Republicans because pollsters don't tend to get that right.

-And he has got the first bill that actually says unequivocally, we're gonna control the border.
+And he has got the first bill that absolutely says unequivocally, we're going to control the border.

 Now, what are the Democrats offering?